-In Figure 1 is shown a development of the rotor and stator system of a pressure exchanger embodying the present invention, with a rotor R moving from right to 60 left as indicated by the arrow between the two flanking parts of a stator S. The rotor has an array of cells in its periphery; and the stator has a number of ducts whose mouths at fixed positions around the inner periphery of the stator open towards the path of movement of ports 65 leading into and out of the cells.
+In the drawing is shown a development of the rotor and stator system of a pressure exchanger embodying the present invention, with a rotor R moving from right to left as indicated by the arrow between the two flanking parts of a stator S. The rotor has an array of cells in its periphery; and the stator has a number of ducts whose mouths at fixed positions around the inner periphery of the stator open towards the paths of movement of ports leading into and out of the cells.